fedora-infra/bodhi/docs/developer/index.rst

 All Bodhi pull requests are tested in a `Jenkins instance <https://ci.centos.org/>`_ that is graciously hosted for us by the CentOS Project.
-Sometimes tests fail, and when they do you can visit the test job that failed and view its console output.
-This will display the output from the ``devel/ci/run_tests.sh`` script.
-That script runs Bodhi's test suite on a variety of Fedora versions using containers.
+Sometimes tests fail, and when they do you can visit the test job that failed and view its console output by visiting the `bodhi-pipeline job <https://ci.centos.org/job/bodhi-pipeline/>`_.
+Links to individual pull request builds can be found on your pull request on GitHub by clicking the "Details" link next to ``continuous-integration/jenkins/pr-merge``.
+From there you can inspect the full console output, or you can click into the "Pipeline Steps" on the left to see the output of each individual job.

+Bodhi's CI pipeline workflow is described in `Groovyscript <http://www.groovy-lang.org/>`_ in ``devel/ci/cico.pipeline``.
+This file is fairly well self-documented, and described to Jenkins how it should run Bodhi's tests.
+It defines the various GitHub contexts that our ``.mergify.yml`` configuration is set to block merges on, and it runs the individual build and test jobs in parallel.

 It is possible for you to run these same tests locally.
-There is a ``devel/ci/bodhi-ci`` script that is used by ``devel/ci/run_tests.sh`` and does the heavy lifting.
+There is a ``devel/ci/bodhi-ci`` script that is used by the pipeline to do the heavy lifting.
 This script is intended to be run as root since it uses ``docker`` (or optionally, ``podman``).
 It has a handy ``-x`` flag that will cause it to exit immediately upon failure.
 You can also choose to test specific releases, and there are a variety of other features.
 Be sure to check out its ``--help`` flag to learn how to use